gabrielmaranhao/IgnitorFire/README.txt

 Two systems were created, a Receptor responsible for receive the radio messages, and select the right channel to execute the fire action.
 A Transmitter for receive the messages from the smartphone, and send it to the receptor.

 Firmware developed in C for PIC microcontrollers with XC8 compiler.
-PCB hardware created on the EasyEDA platform and manufactured in its own environment in China.
+PCB hardware created on the EasyEDA platform and manufactured in its own environment.
 Handmade welding and assembly.

 Main parts: